Slimming Neural Networks using Adaptive Connectivity Scores: Algorithm and Component Description

 \subsection{Sensitivity of Filters}

-A common assumption made during pruning is that all filters in a layer have the same downstream impact and hence can be characterized solely on the magnitude of their weights.
-However, taking into account each filter's impact on succeeding layers is an effective tool to assess their importance and protect information flow to important filters from being reduced by pruning.
-We define a sensitivity criteria, $\lambda(F^{l+1}_{i})$, that can be used to sort filters in their order of importance.
+A common assumption made during pruning is that all filters in a layer have the same downstream impact and hence can be characterized solely using the magnitude of their weights.
+In contrast, probabilistic pruning approaches like MINT~\cite{ganesh2020mint} aim to maintain the flow of information between a pair of layers but they consider all filters to be equally important.
+Taking into account each filter's impact on succeeding layers is an effective tool to assess their importance and protect filters that contribute the majority of information from being pruned.

+We define a sensitivity criterion, $\lambda(F^{l+1}_{i})$, that can be used to sort filters in their order of importance.
 Using this, we curate a subset of filters that are critical and hence need to be protected from pruning while the remaining filters are pruned using the steps in Alg.~\ref{alg:SNACS}.
-To evaluate the sensitivity of filters in layer $l+1$, we look at the weight matrix of it's downstream layer $l+2$, $W^{(l+2)}$, and assess the contributions from filters in $l+1$ to those in $l+2$.
+To evaluate the sensitivity of filters in layer $l+1$, we look at the weight matrix of its downstream layer $l+2$, $W^{(l+2)}$, and assess the contributions from filters in $l+1$ to those in $l+2$.
 Here, $W^{(l+2)} \in \mathbb{R}^{N^{(l+2)} \times N^{(l+1)} \times H \times W}$, where $H,W$ are the height and width of the filters in layer $l+2$.
-For a given filter, the sum of normalized contributions across all the filters in $l+2$ is the overall sensitivity, $\lambda(F^{(l+1)}_i)$.
+For a given filter, the sum of normalized contributions across all the filters in $l+2$ is its overall sensitivity, $\lambda(F^{(l+1)}_i)$.
 It is defined as,

+Here, $\mathcal{C}^{(l+2)}$ is the normalization constant used to relate the weights of filters from $l+1$ contributing to the same filter in $l+2$ and $\widetilde{W}^{(l+2)}$ is the weight matrix of $l+2$ averaged over the height and width.